Price: $1,099 (starting)

 - Best cheap tablet deals in 2021

 These additions, combined with more straightforward upgrades like Thunderbolt 3 support and an improved front-facing camera, make the iPad Pro 2021 the best Apple tablet ever.
-They don't, however, make the iPad Pro the go-to tablet for everyone.
+They don't, however, make the iPad Pro the go-to tablet for everyone, even though it's one of the best kids tablets.
 Let's find out why.

 iPad Pro price and configuration options